csjamesdu/myapi-integration/README.md

-#Platform:
+# Movie World

+This project implements a web app that query from two different API providers and present the available movies as well as the best price for each movie.
-1. Use Angular as front-end SPA
+  - Angular 8 as integrated SPA

-2. Use .Net Core 3.1 as backend service Host.
+  - Dotnet Core 3.1 as Backend Host

-#Features:
+### Features

-1. Query two different third party APIs with 3 retry attempts and combine the results;
+  - Query two different third party APIs with 3 retry attempts and combine the results;

-2. Cache API query results with In Memory Cache mechanism provided by the platform;
+  - Cache API query results with In Memory Cache mechanism provided by the platform;

-3. Write the movies list into the In Memory DB as backup after API query sucessfully;
+  - Write the movies list into the In Memory DB as backup after API query sucessfully;

-#Adjustments:
+### Adjustments
-1. The Id of each movie is unified by cutting off the prefix.
+- The Id of each movie is unified by cutting off the prefix.

-2. The poster uri are all substitued by valid resources.
+- The poster uri are all substitued by valid resources.

-#Run Project in IDE:
+### Run
-Under Visual Studio - Please select debugging myapi and run debugging;
+- Under Visual Studio 2019: Please select debugging "myapi" and run debugging

-Under VS Code - Either Debugging or Run Without Debugging;
+- Under VSCode : Either Debugging or Run Without Debugging